mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/4-template-generator.md

        signal: UserConnectedEvent() from entry-point "signals"
        agent: Felix(name == null)
    then
-       agent.showOnboardingScreens();
+       agent.showWelcomeScreens();
        delete(signal);
 end
 ```

-To make sure everything is in place, you can already run the code and click the link.
+To make sure everything is in place, you can already run the code with `forge run` and click the link.
 Instead of the "Hello world!", you should now see the message from Felix and a button.

 As always, feel free to customize the texts to your liking!
 Otherwise, we are ready for the next step.